-Note: The VST plug-ins, like Direct-X plug-ins, are processed by the host CPU.
-Therefore, if you are intending to use VST or DX plug-ins intensively, fast Host processors are recommended.
+Note: The VST plug-ins are processed by the host CPU.
+Therefore, if you are intending to use VST plug-ins intensively, fast host processors are recommended.

 The VST Scanner can be used as a validation tool.
 User instructions and the latest version can be found at its developer's (VB Audio) website: